Joan Dixon: Career

-Dixon appeared in ten films (mostly westerns) in the early 1950s, co-starring in a number of cowboy pictures with Tim Holt.
+Dixon appeared in ten films in the early 1950s, co-starring in a number of westerns with Tim Holt.
 She had a starring role in a 1950 crime drama, Experiment Alcatraz.
 In the late 1950s, she appeared on television, including in Alfred Hitchcock Presents (1956) and in a few episodes of The Ford Television Theatre (1957).

-Dixon's career, while under contract at RKO Pictures, was in the hands of Howard Hughes.
-He attempted but failed to make her into the star he made of Jane Russell (whom Dixon resembled).
-Hughes had personal contracts with Dixon, Russell, and Janis Carter.
+While under contract at RKO Pictures, Dixon was managed by Howard Hughes.

 In December 1960, Dixon performed as a vocalist at Dean Martin's nightclub, Dino's Lodge in Los Angeles, California.

 Personal life

-In October 1952, Dixon eloped and married Chicago, Illinois camera manufacturer Theodore (Ted) Briskin, formerly the husband of Betty Hutton whom he married and divorced twice.
-Dixon and Briskin were married in a surprise ceremony in the wedding chapel of the Flamingo Hotel, Las Vegas, Nevada; she was 23 and he was 35.
-Their marriage lasted but three weeks, with Dixon leaving Briskin in early November 1952.
-She was later married to writer William Driscoll, but they divorced in 1959.
+In October 1952, Dixon eloped with Chicago, Illinois camera manufacturer Theodore "Ted" Briskin, the first husband of Betty Hutton.
+Dixon and Briskin were married in the wedding chapel of the Flamingo Hotel, Las Vegas, Nevada; she was 23 and he was 35.
+Their marriage lasted three weeks, with Dixon leaving Briskin in early November 1952.

+She married writer William Driscoll in 1958 and they divorced in 1959.

 Dixon died on February 20, 1992, in Los Angeles at age 61.